 Faster turn-times for product features

 Roost's proprietary technology ensures that all code changes made will not only “work on my machine” but also works with the rest of the dependent services and, most importantly, every step of the way to the production environment.

 pre-production environment that automatically test code changes using existing workflows.

 Meet Rishi Yadav, Roost's Co-Founder and CEO.
 In this one-minute video he shares the three steps that Roost takes to understanding complex development environments.

-The only way to ensure your pull request (PR) is 100% accurate and ready to merge into production is to test the PR in a preproduction environment that mirrors the entire application.
+The only way to ensure your pull request (PR) is 100% accurate and ready to merge into production is to test the PR in a pre production environment that mirrors the entire application.
 Hand crafting these environments for every PR would be impossible and at the end of the day they are still just static.
-An ephemeral pre-production test environment, by design, is dynamic and runs “test cases” automatically and “learns” from system behavior so it can run dependency tests in a much faster and more efficient way.
-When a PR is merged (or a change moves to the next step) it’s already validated and ready to be merged to production.
+An ephemeral pre-production test environment, by design, is dynamic and runs “test cases'' automatically and “learns” from system behavior so it can run dependency tests in a much faster and more efficient way.
+When a PR is merged (or a change moves to the next step) it’s already validated and ready to be merged to the production environment.

 An ephemeral pre-production environment allows all service changes to be tested and certified by developers thus the traditional CI phase is not needed anymore.
 Furthermore, once these changes go to production, the chances of failure are close to none.